-Dr. Breny Mendoza is Chair and Professor of the Department of Gender and Women's Studies at California State University, Northridge.
+Dr. Breny Mendoza is Professor of the Department of Gender and Women's Studies and Academic Lead of the M.A. program in Diverse Community Development Leadership at California State University, Northridge.

-Dr. Breny Mendoza received her Ph.D. from Cornell University in City and Regional Planning with an emphasis on feminist theory and Latin American Studies.
-She earned her BA and MA in Political Science from the Ruprecht-Karl University of Heidelberg and the Free University of Berlin in Germany.
+She received her Ph.D. from Cornell University in City and Regional Planning with an emphasis on feminist theory and Latin American Studies.
+Her BA and MA in Political Science were obtained from the Ruprecht-Karl University of Heidelberg and the Free University of Berlin in Germany.
 Her research is focused in the areas of feminist decolonial theory, political theory, transnational feminism, and Latin American Studies.

 Books and articles

-Breny Mendoza’s work has appeared in book chapters in the US, Brazil, Spain, Argentina and Colombia and in journals such as Signs, Feminist Studies, Feminist Theory, Women’s Studies Quarterly, feminist@law, Latin American & Caribbean Ethnic Studies- LACES, and Mesoamerica, Revista Centroamericana de Ciencias Sociales and Istmo.
+Breny Mendoza’s work has appeared in book chapters in the US, Brazil, Spain, Argentina and Colombia and in journals such as Signs, Feminist Studies, Feminist Theory, Women’s Studies Quarterly, feminist@law, Latin American & Caribbean Ethnic Studies- LACES, Tapuya, Journal of World Philosophies and Mesoamerica, Revista Centroamericana de Ciencias Sociales and Istmo.
 She has published three books: Sintiendose Mujer, Pensandose Feminista (Editorial Guaymuras,1996), a book about the making of the feminist movement in Honduras, Rethinking Latin American Feminisms (LASP, Cornell University, 2000), co-edited with Debra Castillo and Mary Jo Dudley a book based on a conference held at Cornell University in 1999 and the single-authored book Ensayos de Crítica Feminista en Nuestra América.
 The book was published in October 2014 by Editorial Herder Mexico as the first publication of their new book series on Latin American decolonial feminisms.
 The book compiles nineteen essays that offer poignant critiques of Latin American feminisms, Western feminist theories, postcolonialism, queer theory, Marxism, theories of empire and the new theories of decoloniality in Latin America.
-Her latest articles are “Coloniality of Gender and Power: From Postcoloniality to Decoloniality” in the Oxford Handbook of Feminist Theory in April, 2015 and "Colonial Connections" in Feminist Studies Volume 43, Number 3 (2017), pages 637-645.
+Her latest articles are "Decolonial Theories in Comparison" in Journal of World Philosophies, Vol. 5 No. 1, 2020 , "Can the Subaltern save us?"
+Tapuya: Latin American Science, Technology and Society, Volume 1, 2018 - Issue 1, "Colonial Connections" in Feminist Studies Volume 43, Number 3 (2017) and “Coloniality of Gender and Power: From Postcoloniality to Decoloniality” in the Oxford Handbook of Feminist Theory in April, 2015.

 - GWS 440 Latin American Feminisms